pespes26/ADSS_Group_AJ/README.md

 2. Add item(s) to inventory (new or existing product)
 3. Remove an item
 4. Show the purchase prices of a product
-5. Update the cost price of a product (before discounts)
-6. Mark an item as defective
+5. Mark an item as defective
-7. Generate inventory report
+6. Generate inventory report
-8. Generate a defective and expired items report
+7. Generate a defective and expired items report
-9. Apply supplier/store discount to a product group
+8. Apply supplier/store discount to a product group
-10. Show product quantity in warehouse and store
+9. Show product quantity in warehouse and store
-11. Generate a shortage inventory report
+10. Generate a shortage inventory report
-12. Update product supply days and demand level
+11. Update product demand level
-13. Update item storage location
+12. Update item storage location
-14. Exit
+13. Exit

 13
 Enter item ID: